x3zapper/tp/docs/DeveloperGuide.md

   * Pros: User can adjust based on needs.
   * Cons: Added complexity, may impact performance with large limits.

+* **Alternative 3 (future improvement):** Smart threshold-based matching instead of fixed limit.
+  * Implementation: Use an intelligent algorithm to dynamically determine the similarity threshold and show all matches that meet it, rather than limiting to exactly 5 results.
+The threshold adapts based on the quality and distribution of matches found.
+  * Pros: More intuitive results - shows all close matches without arbitrary cutoffs.
+Better handles cases with many similar names or very few close matches.
+Adapts to different search scenarios automatically.
+  * Cons: Result count varies, which may be unpredictable for users.
+More complex algorithm required.

 ---

 ### Sort feature